 \section{Introduction}

 Quantum Chromodynamics (QCD) is one of the most successful theories created to extensively describe elementary particles.
-To be explicit, it aims at describing strong interaction widely existing in nuclei and hadrons, where quarks and gluons play a dominant role in deciding the physical properties of the system.
+To be explicit, it aims at describing strong the interaction widely existing in nuclei and hadrons, where quarks and gluons play a dominant role in deciding the physical properties of the system.

-One particularly interesting physical system within the framework of QCD is quark-gluon plasma (QGP).
-It consists of quarks and gluons with such ultrahigh density and temperature that it bears much resemblance to the matter existed in the very beginning of the universe.
+One particularly interesting physical system within the framework of QCD is quark-gluon plasma (QGP)\cite{VanHove:1986mz}.
+It consists of quarks and gluons with ultrahigh density and temperature that it bears much resemblance to matter existed in the very beginning of the universe.
 Important as it is, direct insight into such system is, nevertheless, faced with extreme difficulty.
 The problem is basically twofold.
-On one hand, as is mentioned, extreme density and temperature of QGP can only be facilitated with enormous amount of energy and harsh conditions.
-On the other hand, quark confinement puts stringent limit on the lifespan of QGP, approximately in the scale of fs ($10^{-15} \rm s$).
+On one hand, extreme density and temperature of QGP can only be facilitated with enormous amount of energy and harsh conditions.
+On the other hand, quark confinement puts stringent limit on the lifespan of QGP, approximately in the scale of femtosecond.
 QGP experiences hadronization afterwards, in which quarks and gluons are bounded together and confined within hadrons.
-Fortunately, problems have been properly settled nowadays.
-The production of QGP has been made possible with the help of heavy ion collisions on large hadron collider.
-As for the latter one, though direct study has not yet come into reality, we are indeed capable of analysing data collected after hadronization to speculate or verify the physical properties of the system.
+Fortunately, both of questions have been properly settled nowadays.
+The production of QGP has been made possible with the help of heavy ion collisions on the Large Hadron Collider (LHC).
+As for the latter one, though direct study has not yet come into reality, we are indeed capable of analyzing data collected after hadronization to speculate or verify the physical properties of the system.

-Several features of QGP are worth of mentioning.
-The evolutionary patterns of QGP has been discovered that, to high extent of accuracy, match the hydrodynamics of perfect liquid, with which the shear viscosity to entropy density is governed by an inequality: $\eta / s \leq \frac{1}{4\pi}$, as is suggest by AdS/CFT conjecture \cite{Kovtun:2004de}.
-Besides, QGP tends to maintain its initial anisotropy, which can be divided into the effect of elliptic flow, triangular flow, etc. Such effects can be extracted from the Fourier decomposition coefficients of the correlation function calculated from the data collected by detectors, in our case, particularly, data from CMS of Pb-Pb collisions at $\sqrt{s_{\rm NN}}$=2.76 TeV with centrality $40\%-50\%$.
+The evolutionary patterns of QGP has been discovered that, to high extent of accuracy, match the hydrodynamics of perfect liquid, with which the shear viscosity to entropy density is governed by the inequality: $\eta / s \leq \frac{1}{4\pi}$, as is suggest by anti-de Sitter/conformal field theory(AdS/CFT) conjecture \cite{Kovtun:2004de}.
+Besides, QGP tends to maintain its initial anisotropy, which can be classified as the effect of elliptic flow, triangular flow, etc. Such effects can be extracted from the Fourier decomposition coefficients of the correlation function calculated from the data collected by detectors, in our case, particularly, data from Compact Muon Solenoid (CMS) of Pb-Pb collisions with $\sqrt{s_{\rm NN}}$=2.76 TeV in centrality $40\%-50\%$.